-- GHG emissions arising from the life cycle of the electricity supply system, such as upstream emissions (e.g. the mining and transport of fuel to the electricity generator or the growing and processing of biomass for use as a fuel).
-Following the product system boundaries, emissions associated with capital equipment manufacturing, construction and decommissioning are excluded in this version; - GHG emissions during generation of electricity, including losses from electricity generation process and from transmission and distribution. - a) On-site electricity generation (scope 1 emissions)

-When electricity is internally generated (e.g. on-site generated electricity) and consumed for the investigated hydrogen production process and no contractual instruments have been sold to a third party, then the emissions would be any scope 1 emissions resulting from generating that electricity.
+- GHG emissions arising from the life cycle of the electricity supply system, such as upstream emissions (e.g., the mining and transport of fuel to the electricity generator or the growing and processing of biomass for use as a fuel).
+Following the product system boundaries, emissions associated with capital equipment manufacturing, construction and decommissioning are excluded in this version.
+However, an indicative value of these emissions may be provided for information; - GHG emissions arising from the supply of the electricity including: - the supplied electricity counted at the in gate of the hydrogen production facility; - o the losses from electricity generation process and from transmission and distribution. - a.
+On-site electricity generation (Scope 1 or direct emissions) When electricity is internally generated (e.g. on-site generated electricity) and consumed for the investigated hydrogen production process and no contractual instruments have been sold to a third party, then the emissions would be any scope 1 emissions resulting from generating that electricity.

-Following the product system boundaries, Scope 1 emissions from electricity use are considered to be zero if on-site renewable electricity is used.
+Following the product system boundaries, Scope 1 emissions from electricity use may be considered to be zero when on-site renewable electricity produced from Hydro, PV or Wind is used.
+However, an indicative value of the CAPEX emissions may be provided for information.

-b) Electricity from the grid (scope 2 emissions)
+b.
+Electricity from the grid (Scope 2 or indirect emissions)

-A GHG emission factor obtained from the organization's supplier for the consumed electricity may be used if there is a dedicated transmission line between the organization and the generation plant from which the GHG emission factor is derived, and no contractual instruments have been sold to a third party for that consumed electricity.
+A GHG emission factor obtained from the organization's electricity supplier for the consumed electricity may be used if the facilities from which the electricity has been supplied are included in the suppliers mix calculation, and no contractual instruments have been sold to a third party for that consumed electricity.